This article explains how to configure the environment settings in Gainsight PX.

 If you select the Add check box for the Staging engagement, the staging engagement is added to the Bot.
 Now, if you go ahead and launch the Bot for the Production environment, your staging engagement can be viewed on production, via the KC Bot.

-You can now filter Audience based on the environments.
+Filter Audience based on the environments.

-You can now filter Accounts based on the environments.
+Filter Accounts based on the environments.

-You can now filter the Analytics section to view data for the required environments.
+Filter the Analytics section to view data for the required environments.

-You can now view Dashboards for a specific environment.
+View Dashboards for a specific environment.

 When you create a new Dashboard, you can now select the environment to which the Dashboard belongs to.